slightlytyler/rf-chat/README.md

 I placed all the component in a single directory for simplicty.
 In my current production apps, they usually get broken up into `common`, `features`, and `scenes`.
 Even this small app resulted in about 30 different named components.
 Scaling the project additionally might require a more nuanced folder structure.

 State is managed in-place by components.
 This makes for quick development but not great for cacheing, batching, de-duping, etc. If those features were key we could modify `Query` and `Mutation` to use methods provided by a `Cache` component or something similar that would hold all remote state, handle requests, and propogate updates via context.
+However, my implementation does include client side cache updates on mutations so it minimizes round trips to some degree.

 Routing is handled via React Router, I didn't bother writing my own routing implementation lol.